Titzn/Vinted-discord-bot-2024/README.md

 ## License 📝

-This project is licensed under the MIT License.
+This project is licensed under the AGPL 3.0 License.

 ## Acknowledgments 🙏